cloudblog004/fantasticfoodies/content/en/posts/3490-easiest-way-to-make-ultimate-crockpot-chicken-ranch-taco-chili.md

 - " Optserve alone OR over elbow noodlesrice or in tortillas"
 - " See tips"
 recipeinstructions:
 - "Add everything to crockpot, except the to taste ingredients and cook on high 4 hours or low 6.
-Once done-Shred chicken in pot and stir. &amp; then decide if u want to serve over elbow noodles/rice/ tortillas or just make you a bowl by itself.
-Regardless top with cheese,sour cream, &amp; fresh cilantro.
+Once done-Shred chicken in pot and stir. & then decide if u want to serve over elbow noodles/rice/ tortillas or just make you a bowl by itself.
+Regardless top with cheese,sour cream, & fresh cilantro.
 Or near the end stir in some sour cream, cilantro, cheese into pot.
 Your preference."
 - "Tips:You can also use fiesta ranch powder, chicken taco seasoning or original taco seasoning.
 Or half chicken taco and half original.
 Which is what I did with the taco seasoning.
 I used half chicken taco pk and half original.
 The chicken one I suggest if u just want to do one pack.
 I also used regular ranch powder tho.
 Also, you can serve over rice in a bowl, or mix in cooked elbow noodles at the end.
 And set to warm."
 - "Main Ingredients.
 But also remember cilantro, sour cream and cheese on top."
 - "You can serve over rice, elbow noodles, or in tortillas, or alone."